 ”Establishing a reputation as an expert, authority and thought leader is extremely valuable to your business.”
 (4)

 It's just not possible to continually create content solely based on your product/service 24/7.
-The concept behind content marketing is to create content based on the interests of your target audience, then tie this back to your industry and encourage customers to take action and get in contact with you: Call to action, email, call, quote etc. Demonstrating quality of your service.
+The concept behind content marketing is to create content based on the interests of your target audience, then tie this back to your industry and encourage customers to take action and get in contact with you: Call to action, email, call, quote etc. Demonstrating the quality of your service.

 Content Marketing simply doesn’t deliver results overnight.
-You need to be patient, it's a long term tactic and the results will take time to show.
+You need to be patient, it's a long-term tactic and the results will take time to show.